-Brechfa Forest and Llanllwni Mountain Tourism Cluster Group (BALM) are a group of businesses based near Brechfa Forest and Llanllwni Mountain who work together on projects.
-Our aims include raising awareness of the heritage and the attractiveness of the landscape in the area.
+Brechfa Forest and Llanllwni Mountain Tourism Cluster Association (BALM) are a group of businesses based near Brechfa Forest and Llanllwni Mountain who work together on projects.

 We were founded in 2008 with support from the Cambrian Mountain Initiative as it is Welsh Government policy to encourage tourism businesses which all depend on a common attraction, landscape, or region to form a tourism cluster group.

 Tourism is not just about people staying in B&B’s holiday cottages, hotels, camping, staying in caravans or glamping, #every time someone visits an area for recreation, whether that’s taking a dog for a walk, or strolling around the local shopping centre it officially counts as a tourist trip.